 \subsection{Radar Gesture Recognition}

-We undertake a radio-frequency-based gesture recognition task using the SoLi dataset \cite{wang2016interacting}.
+Here, we perform a radio-frequency-based gesture recognition task using the SoLi dataset \cite{wang2016interacting}.
 In this dataset, a millimeter-wave radar captures reflected energy, mapping it to pixel intensity.
-We structure the task to process radar samples sequentially, frame by frame, making a decision after the last frame is read.
+We design the task to process radar samples sequentially, frame by frame, making a decision after the last frame has been read.
 Following the recommendation by Yin et al. \cite{yin2021accurate}, we employ a single channel instead of four, as it has been demonstrated to contain ample discriminative information \cite{yin2021accurate}.
-Our network architecture comprises a recurrent layer with 512 neurons, succeeded by a dense layer of 512 neurons, and a final classification layer with 11 neurons.
-The total number of delays, $n$, is set to 40, ensuring the necessary temporal dependency for this dataset.
+Our network architecture consists of a recurrent layer with 512 neurons, followed by a dense layer with 512 neurons, and a final classification layer with 11 neurons.
+To capture the desired temporal dependencies of this dataset effectively, we set the total number of delays to 40, ensuring an adequate range of temporal information integration.

-Test results in Table \ref{tbl:results}\textbf{(d)} reveal that CNN models are inferior to both vanilla and gated RNN models in this context.
-This aligns with the insight that the radar sensor mainly captures hand pose changes, which convey more informative content than absolute positions \cite{lien2016soli}.
-Consistent with previous tasks, the DMU outperforms the vanilla RNN by 4.4\%, with only a slight increase in the total parameter count.
-Additionally, it exceeds the performance of the LSTM model by $2.16\%$, utilizing less than a third of the LSTM model's parameters.
+As the test results reported in Table \ref{tbl:results}\textbf{(d)}, CNN models are inferior to both vanilla and gated RNN models in this context.
+This aligns with the insight that the radar sensor mainly captures hand pose changes, which convey more information compared to absolute positions \cite{lien2016soli}.
+Same as the previous tasks, the DMU outperforms the vanilla RNN by 4.4\%, with only a slight increase in the total parameter count.
+Additionally, it surpasses the performance of the LSTM model by $2.16\%$, utilizing less than a third of the LSTM model's parameters.